johnwilldonicely/LDAS/README.md

 # LDAS: Linux Based Data Analysis Suite
-Author: John R. Huxter [4 May 2019]
+Author: John R. Huxter [22 January 2019]

 LDAS is a suite of command-line tools for data analysis, written in a combination of C and shell (Bash).
+These tools are designed for high-speed and batch analysis of data, and includes plotting tools for generating graphs and summaries.

 Briefly, LDAS is comprised of...

 * xs- executable Bash shell scripts
 * xe- executable C-programs